 Knowing what I have failed to address in a topic can stop me dead in my tracks as a speaker and writer.
 I discussed this with my friend Greg Holmes while I toured his art studio.

-I was amazed by the works that he had finished.
-Then he showed me a series of drawings that he was about to complete.
+I was amazed by the work that he had finished.
+Then he showed me a series of drawings he was about to complete.

 He said, “One article, one conversation, one work of art will not be enough.
 Themes will emerge.
 One work will build on another.”

 What did he mean by “One work will build on another”?
 I could see that there were differences in the drawings.
 But they held a common theme, and each work built on the one that preceded it.

-I slowly realized that there would be no additional work if there were no original work.
+I slowly realized there would be no additional work if no original work existed.

 I am so glad that Greg continued to explore his themes.
 (By the way, check his work out at Gregholmes-art.com.)

 Perfectionism keeps us from improving.
 As you produce more, you will get better at your craft.
 Often your best work comes after years of practice and production.

 Bill Gaither, a prolific songwriter with his wife Gloria, indicated that he threw away the first one hundred songs he wrote.
 But he learned something from each failure.
 As a result, he and his wife have written over 700 popular gospel songs, won eight Grammy awards, and earned the title of Gospel Music Association’s songwriter Of The Year eight times.

 We can learn from failure.
 For example, Thomas Edison failed over 1,000 times before creating the light bulb.

 The question is not whether we will fail but are willing to learn from our failures.

 Perfectionism can prevent you from enjoying the work that you have completed.

 Perfectionism tells you that nothing you ever do is good enough.
-That anything less than perfection is unacceptable.
+Anything less than perfection is unacceptable.
 It can create enormous stress and anxiety.